Certification Process for Forest Therapy Guides

 Our certification program is building a growing network of professional forest therapy guides who:

-• Create a consistently high-quality, safe and healthful experience for clients.
+- Create consistently high-quality, safe and healthy experiences for clients

-• Contribute in a positive way to public and policy maker perceptions of shinrin-yoku, forest therapy and other forms of nature-based therapy and ecotherapy.
+- Contribute in a positive way to the public and policy maker perceptions of Shinrin-yoku, forest therapy, and other forms of nature-based therapy and eco-therapy.

-• Are resources for information and advocacy for forest therapy and nature connection.
+- Are information and advocacy resources for forest therapy and nature connection

-• Work on the front lines to help transform our cultural relationship to forests through fostering deeper relationships and positive experiences with forested areas.
+- Work on the front lines to help transform our cultural relationships to forests through fostering deeper relationships and positive experiences with forested areas

 You will complete an intensive weeklong training course with a group of other trainees, led by our expert instructors.
 During this time you will spend a week in nature learning the art and practice of Forest Therapy Guiding.
 These trainings take place in various forest settings around the world.